 The LG 24MP59G-P stands out from most low-cost gaming displays by offering an IPS panel, great brightness (246 nits) and one of the best lag times we saw (9.7 milliseconds).
+In fact, we consider it to be one of our best gaming monitors.
 Color quality is OK, with a limited color gamut (93.3 percent) but decent accuracy (Delta-E 0.74).
 One standout feature is the addition of AMD FreeSync support, which helps eliminate tearing by syncing the refresh rate to your AMD graphics card.

 Unlike many of the inexpensive gaming monitors we looked at, the LG 24MP59G-P has some visual flair, thanks to a two-toned red-and-black color scheme that will make it look right at home in your battlestation.
 The construction is stylish and sturdy, and a small four-direction joystick set into the bottom edge of the display cabinet lets you navigate menus quickly and also doubles as a power button.

 Brightness: 246 nitsDelta-E: 0.74Color Gamut: 93.3 percentLag Time: 9.7 milliseconds